cosmos/sdk-tutorials/liquidity-module/index.md

 ## Swap Token

 You are ready to swap tokens!
-You have uphoton token and want to swap for the new IBC coin:
+You now have uphoton token in your account and want to swap for the new IBC coin:

 ```markdown
 gaiad tx liquidity swap 1 1 100000uphoton ibc/longibchash 0.1 0.003 --from username --chain-id cosmoshub-testnet --gas-prices "0.025stake" --node https://[rpc.testnet.cosmos.network:443](https://rpc.testnet.cosmos.network/)